 UMD becomes the 24th green light institution in FIRE’s Spotlight database of over 400 colleges and universities.
 Last year, six colleges and universities earned a green light rating, bringing the total to 23.
 FIRE hopes 2016 will see many more such conversions to green light status.

 “With the addition of UMD, nearly 38,000 more students now have their First Amendment rights protected by their school’s policies,” said Majeed.
 “That’s a testament to the university’s leadership and its positive approach to campus free expression.”

-FIRE is a nonpartisan, nonprofit educational foundation that unites civil rights and civil liberties leaders, scholars, journalists, and public intellectuals from across the political and ideological spectrum on behalf of individual rights, freedom of expression, academic freedom, due process, and rights of conscience at our nation’s colleges and universities.
+FIRE is a nonpartisan, nonprofit student rights organization that unites civil rights and civil liberties leaders, scholars, journalists, and public intellectuals from across the political and ideological spectrum on behalf of individual rights, freedom of expression, academic freedom, due process, and rights of conscience at our nation’s colleges and universities.
 FIRE’s efforts to preserve liberty on campuses across America can be viewed at thefire.org.